firesharkstudios/butterfly-db/README.md

 *Butterfly.Db* has implementations for memory, MySQL, Postgres, SQLite, and SqlServer.

-Key benefits...
+Key features...

 - Minimal syntax
 - Support for transactions
 - Support for async/await
 - Subscribe to data change events

+Unique abilities...

+- Create multi-table
-The most unique capability of *Butterfly.Db* is the ability to define multi-table *DynamicViews* that publish change events when the rows of the *DynamicView* change.
+*DynamicViews* that publish change events when the rows of the *DynamicView* change
+- Call *SyncAsync* to automatically determine the underlying INSERT, UPDATE, and DELETE statements needed to synchronize records in the database

 *Butterfly.Db* can be used with the other [Butterfly.Server](https://github.com/firesharkstudios/butterfly-server) packages or can be used on its own.